Toberone-Tuna/Minecraft-Mods/README.md

 # Minecraft 1.20.1 "Vanilla" Fabric Mods
-Fabric mods to enhance vanilla Minecraft 1.20.1.
+Fabric mods to enhance vanilla Minecraft 1.20.1.<br>
+These mods can be used on any vanilla world or vanilla Minecraft server.

 To download, go to Code>Download ZIP to get a zipped file with the folder of mods inside of it.
 (The mods folder ITSELF that the mods are in should be in the same folder as a README.md file)